Last Updated on September 14, 2021 by Anastasios Antoniadis

-Update: For the sake of transparency I have to admit that I bought the Resident Evil 2 Remake, Dead by Daylight and the Resident Evil 3 Remake from Kinguin in 2021.
-I still use the service, they don't seem to ask you to buy buyer's protection, there are some taxes involved but the keys worked.
-I'm not really proud of it but I don't have any money to spend on expensive video games.
+Update: For the sake of transparency, I have to admit that I bought the Resident Evil 2 Remake, Dead by Daylight, and the Resident Evil 3 Remake from Kinguin in 2021.
+I still use the service; they don’t ask you to buy buyer’s protection, there are some taxes involved, but the keys worked.
+I’m not really proud of it, but I don’t have any money to spend on expensive video games.

 Kinguin is a marketplace where you can buy and sell Windows and game keys for a low price.
-So the question is whether this is legitimate process.
-I decided to write a Kinguin review, as I have used the service in the past and potential buyers have legitimate concerns as to whether reselling software and game keys is a legitimate process.
+So the question is whether this is a legitimate process.
+I decided to write a Kinguin review, as I have used the service in the past, and potential buyers have legitimate concerns about whether reselling software and game keys is a legitimate process.

 Is selling Game keys illegal?

 While this may depend on your country or state, selling game keys to authorized resellers is not illegal.
-A lot of people sell used video games, so you, as a game or software owner can do it too.
+Many people sell used video games, so you, like a game or software owner, can do it too.
 Naturally, it is 100% legal for authorized sellers to sell those keys to other buyers too.

 Is Kinguin legit?

 Kinguin is a legitimate marketplace.
 It is not a scam website and technically, what they do is legal.
 All they do is provide resellers and buyers a platform to perform their transactions.
 So is it a white-hat marketplace?
 Well, not really.
 It’s more of a grey-hat marketplace.

 But this is quite an important point.
 Kinguin is not the king reseller.
 It is instead just the platform, the Amazon, or E-bay of software and game key transaction.

 A marketplace is defined by its merchant and how legitimate they are, so it all comes to how well the platform is regulated.